jtmb/ez-backups/readme.md

 An Alpine-based microservice within Docker, designed to make backups easy.

-This solution proves invaluable for those who self-host using allowing for easy automated backups to multiple locations. (including cloud, local or BOTH)
+This solution proves invaluable for those who self-host - allowing for easy automated backups to multiple locations.

 ### Highlighted Features: